Ansible Roles¶

 Install a user and script to do remote

-authentication.
+vos releasewithlocalauthauthentication.
 This can avoid kerberos or AFS timeouts.This relies on

-, which filters the incoming command.
+vos_release_keypairwhich is expected to be a single keypair set previously by hosts in the “mirror-update” group.
+It will allow that keypair to run/usr/local/bin/vos_release.sh, which filters the incoming command.
 Releases are expected to be triggered on the update host with:ssh -i /root/.ssh/id_vos_release afs01.dfw.openstack.org vos release <mirror>.<volume>

 Future work, if required